 Athens ANIMFEST (Athens, Greece) | Official Selection, 2018

 Los Angeles Film Awards | Official Selection, 2018

 Ohio Shorts | 2018

-Lakshika Udakandage received his Bachelor of Science in Computational Physics from University of Colombo, Sri Lanka.
-He spent few years working at SKY Entertainers, Sri Lanka as a 3D generalist.
-He then moved to USA and started his graduate studies at The Ohio State University.
-In spring of 2017 he graduated with a Master of Fine Arts degree in Digital Animation and Interactive Media from the Department of Design, OSU.
-During his time at the OSU he worked as the Motion Capture Graduate Research Associate at The Advanced Computing Center for the Arts and Design (ACCAD).
+Lakshika Udakandage received his Bachelor of Science in Computational Physics from the University of Colombo, Sri Lanka.
+He spent a few years working at SKY Entertainers, Sri Lanka as a 3D generalist.
+He then moved to the USA and started his graduate studies at The Ohio State University.
+In the spring of 2017, he graduated with a Master of Fine Arts degree in Digital Animation and Interactive Media from the Department of Design, OSU.
+During his time at the OSU, he worked as the Motion Capture Graduate Research Associate at The Advanced Computing Center for the Arts and Design (ACCAD).

 His area of interest is in VFX and simulations for cinema.
 The MFA research work focused on developing characters using natural elements and their inherent properties with minimal use of anthropomorphism.
 The short film 'Sentience' was devolved as a part of this research work.
 This research will lead towards a new reading and understanding of natural elements and how they can be used in cinema and storytelling.